The Eucharist and the Eternal Sacrifice of Christ: The Cross, Eternity, and the Mystery of the Eucharist - Full Book Free

 The Church does not speak of forgiveness as a concept detached from reality.
 It does not treat it as an idea applied from a distance, nor as a feeling that arises within the human heart once enough time has passed.
 Forgiveness, as the Church confesses it, is encountered.
 It is received in the presence of Christ, not inferred from doctrine or assumed by optimism.

-Sin is never treated abstractly.
+Sin, likewise, is never treated abstractly.
 The Church does not deny its reality, nor does it minimize its seriousness.
-Sin has always been understood as "missing the mark."
+Sin is not an illusion created by guilt or culture.
+Sin has always been understood as “missing the mark”.
 It is the real misuse of human freedom, freely chosen within time.
 Every sin is personal.
 Every sin is known to God.
-And every sin stands in relation to the Cross — not because it alters the sacrifice, but because it was already borne within it.
+And every sin stands in relation to the Cross, not because it alters the sacrifice, but because it was already borne within it.

 Christ did not bear sin as an undefined mass.
 He bore the real sins of real people throughout history, fully known.
 Nothing was hidden from Him as He offered Himself.
 No act of rebellion surprised Him.
 No failure of love emerged later.
 The offering of the Son to the Father contained the full truth of human sin as it would unfold across history.